fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_Relay/Test/README.md

 # ThingVisor Relay Test

-This test uses the Relay ThingVisor to measure end-to-end latency between a producer and a consumer whode data items cross VirIoT system.
+This test uses the Relay ThingVisor to measure end-to-end latency between a producer and a consumer whose data items cross VirIoT system.

 ## Producer